 Nemacolin Woodlands Resort | Lunch

-After an early group breakfast, depart for an in-depth tour of Fallingwater, famously considered Wright’s masterwork and voted the “best all-time work of American architecture” by the American Institute of Architects.
+After breakfast on your own, depart for an interior and exterior tour of Fallingwater, famously considered Wright’s masterwork and voted the “best all-time work of American architecture” by the American Institute of Architects.
 The tour winds through the house and fully engages you in Wright’s sublime integration of building and nature.
 Guests will be permitted to take still photography for personal use.
-After the tour, enjoy time at leisure to take a walk, have lunch at the café or browse the gift shop and temporary exhibit.
-Then, reconvene for an exclusive lecture by Scott Perkins, Fallingwater’s Director of Preservation.
+Lunch, and an exclusive lecture by Scott Perkins, Fallingwater’s Director of Preservation, is included.
+There will also be time at leisure to take a walk, browse the gift shop and view the temporary exhibit.